 - Most likely not water proof.

 One of the cons is easily solved.
-When you attach and extra buckle to the straps it is no longer possible for the straps to slide trough smooth the D-rings.
+When you attach and extra buckle to the straps it is no longer possible for the straps to slide trough the smooth D-rings.
 A suitable buckle can easily be found in a classic British webbing strap.
 (These straps were also used by many other countries) When doing so you stay in the classic canvas and metal buckles style.
 Other advantage is that you don’t have to worry about straps that are flapping around.